 If oxygen saturation levels drop too low, you or your child may need help breathing.

 - Throat examination.
 Using a flexible fiber-optic-lighted tube, the doctor may look down your or your child's throat to see what's causing the symptoms.
 A local anesthetic can help relieve any discomfort.

 - Chest or neck X-ray.
 Because of the danger of sudden breathing problems, children may have X-rays taken at their bedside rather than in the radiology department — but only after the airway is protected.
 With epiglottitis, the X-ray may reveal what looks like a thumbprint in the neck, an indication of an enlarged epiglottis.

 - Throat culture and blood tests.
 For the culture, the epiglottis is wiped with a cotton swab and the tissue sample is checked for Hib.
 Blood cultures are usually taken because bacteremia — a severe bloodstream infection — may accompany epiglottitis.

-- Is your child protected against Hib?
+- Protect your child against Hib disease.
 Centers for Disease Control and Prevention. http://www.cdc.gov/Features/HibDisease/.
-Accessed May 17, 2012.
+Accessed July 24, 2015.

 - Haemophilus influenzae type b (Hib) vaccine.
 Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/hcp/vis/vis-statements/hib.html.
 Accessed July 24, 2015.